 Our goal is to provide clothing assistance to poor children and families in Liberia and across Africa.
-We accept donation of used clothes, shoes, and other household stuff like computer, and mattresses that are in good condition.
+We accept donations of used clothes, shoes, and other household stuff like computers, and mattresses that are in good condition.
 When you donate your used clothes, shoes, and mattresses to the Delano King Foundation, you create an opportunity for poor children and families in Liberia, and across Africa to smile, and appreciate the goodness of God.

 Walk around your home and collect items you and your family no longer need — shirt, pants, dress, shoes, toy, computer, children cloths, etc.